cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="modules--multiline-imports-over-newlines"></a>
-  - [10.8](#modules--multiline-imports-over-newlines) Multiple imports are allowed with 4 or less entities, and the character column count does not exceed 175.
+  - [10.8](#modules--multiline-imports-over-newlines) Multiple imports are allowed on a single line with 4 or less entities, and the character column count does not exceed 175.
 Multiline imports should be indented just like multiline array and object literals.

     > Why?
 The curly braces follow the same indentation rules as every other curly brace block in the style guide.